 The Institutional Self Evaluation Report was approved in Academic Senate on October 25, 2022.
-The document was sent to the board of trustees for a first reading at the regularly scheduled November board meeting and then approved at a special board meeting in late November.
+The document was sent to the board of trustees for a first reading at the regularly scheduled November board meeting and then approved at a special board meeting on December 6, 2022.